 - Keep your target market in mind when defining your export plan

 A good export plan consists of certain key elements.
-NEPC developed a guideline on export plan development for exporters.
+NEPC developed a guideline on export plan for exporters.
 This includes the following key topics:

 - Company profile (about us)

 - Key features of target market(s)

 - Branding (if relevant)